lsds/sgx-lkl/README.md

 dynamically linked against musl. musl and glibc are not fully binary-compatible.
 Applications linked against glibc are therefore not guaranteed to work with SGX-LKL.
-The simplest way to run an application with SGX-LKL is to use prebuilt binaries for Alpine Linux, which uses musl as its C standard library.
+The simplest way to run an application with SGX-LKL is to use prebuilt binaries for Alpine Linux which uses musl as its C standard library.

 ### JVM